Is the Jungfrau Travel Pass worth it? An honest review

 Within Switzerland you’ll probably want a pass that covers or discounts mountain railways and cable cars, and you can save your Eurail travel days for inter-city trips, panoramic trains or travel outside of Switzerland.

 Is a Jungfrau Travel Pass worth it?
-Four example itineraries
+Four cost comparisons

 The best way to show that the Jungfrau Travel Pass is worth it (or find out if it isn’t) is by looking at some example itineraries and comparing the JTP with the Half Fare Card, Swiss Travel Pass and full fare tickets.